SophieDufrane/redeemit-platform/README.md

 The current version of **RedeemIt** focuses on core functionality, but there is room for expansion and optimisation.
 Some potential enhancements include:

 - **Employee Profile**
+  - Employees can access to a profile page and see their information.
   - Employees can update their personal information (e.g., first and last name).
   - Employees can check records of past redemptions.

 - **Automated Email Notifications**
+  - New registered employee receives a confirmation by email with his profile main details.
   - Employees and admins receive confirmation emails for transactions.

 - **Admin Analytics Dashboard**
   - A data-driven insights panel for tracking redemptions, employee engagement, and points distribution.

+- **Cart Enhancements**
+  - Display the number of items in the cart within the cart icon to provide a visual cue when items have been added.

+- **Search Functionality for Catalogue**
+  - Enable employees to search for specific gift cards in the catalogue home page, improving navigation and efficiency.

+- **Pagination for Catalogue Home**
+  - Implement pagination in the catalogue home page to enhance user experience when browsing a large selection of gift cards.

 These improvements would enhance the platform’s **efficiency and usability**, offering a more complete **employee recognition experience**.